About the Essex Community Tree Network

 One of BCP’s greatest attributes was networking.
 From 2011 onwards, contacts were made throughout the Brentwood area.
 Like minded mental health organisation's, local businesses, Brentwood Council and Essex County Council, regularly linked up with us.

 In 2012, Audrey had an idea to produce a leaflet, so that all the mental health organisations we knew at the time, could be found on a single point of contact.
-In 2013 we had the first tree.
 The leaflet was designed in house by the team at BCP and 12 organisations were on it.
 Brentwood Council printed and delivered the leaflet to every household in Brentwood.

 Moving on to 2017 and that initial leaflet of 12 organisations became the first tree.
 Once the website was launched in 2017, the work to build a network of trees across Essex really began.
 The following three years saw the network expand to 7 trees and we now have 90 partners and nearly 260 points of contacts, supplying people with the necessary information to find mental health and well-being support throughout large parts of Essex.
 The points of contact occur because many of the partners cross over from one area to another.
 All original ideas and graphics, came from the BCP team of volunteers.
 The website build, the booklet runs and leaflet printing, were funded by Essex Health Watch and Brentwood Borough Council.